Elukoye/tic-tac-toe/README.md

 ## TIC-TAC-TOE

-## Object Oriented Programming in RUBY
+### Object Oriented Programming in RUBY
 ### [Collaborative Project]
 The main goal is to put into practice the main concepts of Object Oriented Programming.
-Particularly, classes and access to their attributes.
+Particularly, classes, methods and access to their attributes.
  The original project specification is at: https://www.theodinproject.com/courses/ruby-programming/lessons/oop

 ### TIC-TAC-TOE Game Rules